 - Limited life experience – When under the influence of alcohol (or other psychoactive drugs), making wise decisions becomes harder for anyone.
 Add this to the tendency for young people to take more risks and the likelihood of experiencing destructive outcomes becomes substantial when youth drink.

-- Alcohol use disturbs sleep cycles, which again affects learning and memory.
+- Alcohol use disturbs sleep cycles, which again affects learning and memory as well as mental health.

 - There are positives to this period of heightened neuroplasticity.
 It is an excellent time to intervene if a problem is starting to take hold and addictions are beginning to form.
 If you address concerns at this time, positive connections can be made and connections for addiction and other concerns can be weeded out.